warehouse-picking-automation-challenges/picknik/README.md

 		10. Moving BACK to pre-grasp position
 		11. Moving back to INITIAL position
 		12. Releasing product
-    order - which json file to use, defaults to orders/simple.json order_start - specify the index of the product to skip to, based on the ordering in the json file num_orders -how many products to pick from the order, 0 = all
+	auto - whether to go into autonomous mode, without any human intervention order - which json file to use, defaults to orders/simple.json order_start - specify the index of the product to skip to, based on the ordering in the json file num_orders -how many products to pick from the order, 0 = all